Skip to main content

 3. Error Notification Configuration

-Configure automated alerts for process failures:
+Configure automated alerts for process failures to integrate with your mail management system:

 Setup Process